Payment method tokenization

 Ansa enables customers to use raw card data to create an Ansa payment method.
 This raw card data is securely routed through a PCI DSS compliant tokenization service to a payment service provider.

-Third, use the create payment method with card data API to create an Ansa payment method.
-Afterward, you can use the created Ansa payment method ID with the add balance API.
+- Use the create payment method with card data API to create an Ansa payment method

 If your account is configured with Plaid, you can use your users' linked bank accounts as Ansa payment methods.

-You can pass these processor tokens into the Create Payment Method with Payment Token API to create an Ansa payment method for each one.
-Afterward, you can use the created Ansa payment method ID with the Add Balance API as usual.
+You can pass these processor tokens into the create payment method with payment token API to create an Ansa payment method for each one.
+Afterward, you can use the Ansa payment method ID returned by the previous step in the add balance API.